Tim Gunn: In other media

-In August 2007, "Tim Gunn's Podcast (a reality chamber opera)" by Jeffrey Lependorf premiered at the Cornelia Street Cafe in Manhattan.
+In August 2007, Tim Gunn's Podcast (a reality chamber opera) by Jeffrey Lependorf premiered at the Cornelia Street Cafe in Manhattan.
 It received its first run one year later at the New York International Fringe Festival.

 Gunn appeared in a backup story in the first issue of Models Inc., a fashion-themed comic book miniseries published by Marvel Comics which debuted in September 2009 to coincide with New York City's style showcase.
 He is featured on a variant cover of the issue illustrated by Phil Jimenez.
 In the series, which is written by Project Runway fan Mark Sumerak and illustrated by Jimenez, Gunn dons Iron Man armor to foil an attack against the New York Fashion Museum.

-Gunn appeared in the opening skit on the 62nd Primetime Emmy Awards as a stylist making Jimmy Fallon look like Bruce Springsteen, from his Born in the U.S.A. album.
+Gunn appeared in the opening skit on the 62nd Primetime Emmy Awards as a stylist making Jimmy Fallon look like Bruce Springsteen from his Born in the U.S.A. album.

 In 2014, he participated in Do I Sound Gay?, a documentary film by David Thorpe about stereotypes of gay men's speech patterns.

-Tim Gunn appears in Kate McKinnon's audio drama Heads Will Roll.
-He was on the Living Not So Fabulously podcast and talked about his career including how he met his agent 18 years ago.
-"Well, I was a career educator...
-29 years in the classroom... where the Project Runway producers found me (many people had told the producers they should "talk to Tim.").
-Gunn had been unpaid for two seasons of the Bravo show; Sweden could not believe Gunn was not being paid anything and only had a book deal in the works.
-Miramax owned the program.
-Gunn went on to say that last semester he taught at Emerson College.
-Again he was unpaid and on top of that he paid for his own travel and expenses.
-He said, "I always say life is a big collaboration.
-We are not solos.
-We need other people."
+Gunn appears in Kate McKinnon's audio drama Heads Will Roll.